lpezet/etl-js-cli/examples/prcp_snow_chart.md

 # Overview

-This very short tutorial will explain how to go from a data source on the web to visualization of a summary of some of that data.
+This more advanced tutorial will explain how to go from a data source on the web to visualization of a summary of some of that data.
 In this tutorial, you will learn:

 1. How to download file from a url